William B. Franklin

 William Buel Franklin (February 27, 1823 – March 8, 1903) was a career United States Army officer and a Union Army general in the American Civil War.
-He rose to the rank of a corps commander in the Army of the Potomac, fighting in several notable battles in the Eastern Theater of the Civil War.
+He rose to the rank of a corps commander in the Army of the Potomac, fighting in several notable battles in the eastern theater of the American Civil War.
 He also distinguished himself as a civil engineer before and after the war.

 Early life and military career

 William B. Franklin was born in York, Pennsylvania, to Walter S. Franklin and Sarah Buel.
 His father was Clerk of the United States House of Representatives from 1833 until 1838.
 One of his great-grandfathers, Samuel Rhoads, was a member of the First Continental Congress from Pennsylvania.

-Future President James Buchanan, then a Senator, appointed Franklin to the United States Military Academy in June 1839.
+Future President James Buchanan, then a senator, appointed Franklin to the United States Military Academy in June 1839.
 Franklin graduated first in the class of 1843 and joined the Corps of Topographical Engineers.
 His first assignment was to assist in the survey of the Great Lakes.
 Then, he was sent to the Rocky Mountains for two years to survey the region with the Stephen W. Kearny Expedition.
 He served under General John E. Wool during the Mexican–American War and received a brevet promotion to first lieutenant after the Battle of Buena Vista.

 Upon his return from Mexico, Franklin was assigned various civil engineering duties in the War Department in Washington, D.C.
 In 1857, he received promotion to captain and was named the Army Engineer Secretary of the Light House Board with the task to oversee the construction of several lighthouses along the Atlantic Coast in New Hampshire and Maine.
 In November 1859, he replaced Montgomery C. Meigs as the engineer supervising construction of the United States Capitol Dome.
 In March 1861, just before the outbreak of the Civil War, he was appointed as the supervising architect for the new Treasury Building in Washington.

-In 1852, Franklin married Anna L. Clarke, a daughter of Matthew St. Clair Clarke who had preceded his father as Clerk of the House of Representatives.
+In 1852, Franklin married Anna L. Clarke, a daughter of Matthew St. Clair Clarke, who had preceded his father as Clerk of the House of Representatives.
 The Franklins had no children.